 Very pretty recycled wedding favours seed packet and place setting printed on thick, quality recycled ivory paper.
 The seed packet measures 9 x 12 cm and has been made especially for us, so rather unique!
 Planting instructions are printed on the back of the packet.
 The seeds inside (in a paper sachet) are British wildflower seeds, grown in the UK and so perfect for our British butterflies, bees and other nectar-loving insects – Cornflower, Corn Marigold, Corn Chamomile and Poppy.
-You will get around a gram of seeds.

 This wedding favours seed packet forms part of our Blossom range so you can also indulge in matching seed paper Save the Date cards and invitation sets.
 We can also incorporate this design into any other products you might need, such as menus etc.